Arbitration

 The parties must agree on the appointment of an Arbitrator.
 The Federal Circuit and Family Court of Australia can also make an Order to appoint an Arbitrator with the consent of the parties.

-The decision made by the arbitrator is called an ‘arbitral award’.
-Once the award is registered with the Federal Circuit and Family Court of Australia, it is binding and enforceable.
-There are limited grounds for challenging or setting aside an arbitral award, such as in circumstances where an error of law has been made.
+The decision made by the arbitrator is called an ‘Arbitration Award’.
+Once the Arbitration Award is registered with the Federal Circuit and Family Court of Australia, it is binding and enforceable.
+There are limited grounds for challenging or setting aside an Arbitration Award, such as in circumstances where an error of law has been made.

 Our Arbitrator – Judy Stewart